-e.
+d.
 Critical MOS/Critical Skill.
 Units will report on the most important MOS/skills, military or civilian, that have the largest effect on the unit's ability to accomplish its core and assigned missions.
 For designated unit types, a standard list of approved critical MOS/critical skills will appear in DRRS-MC; reporting organizations will report the assigned strength for each of these pre-selected critical MOS/critical skills.
+Critical MOS may be either a Billet MOS or a Primary MOS and does not double count if it appears in both columns.
+Billet MOS is counted first.
+It must be manually calculated as a valid BIC fill with a qualified individual.
+A valid BIC fill is an individual that is qualified for the Billet MOS and is plus or minus one grade.
+Personnel may not fill multiple BICs.
+DRRS-MC will provide a list of BICs to facilitate calculation.
 Commanders may report additional critical MOS/critical skills not identified by DRRS-MC for their unit type in the commander's comments.
-Critical MOS/critical skill calculations do not directly impact the calculated P-levels.
+The Critical MOS list by unit type will be reviewed and revised as necessary as part of unit METL reviews conducted per reference (j).